niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

            (rx/map (fn [_] #(assoc % :location :counter)))))))
 ```

-The third parameter on `-apply-watch` is a reference to the main stream where
+The third parameter on `watch` is a reference to the main stream where
 `emit!` publish events.
 So you can subscribe to changes that will hapen in some
 future and react in terms of them.
 As streams are cancellable by default, implement
 something like autocompleting using this kind of constructions is quite simple.